 \subsection{Non-rotating System}

-Initially, when the system is subjected to rotation with $0\le\Omega <\Omega_{c1}$ (where $\Omega_{c1}$ is the critical angular velocity of the first vortex state), the angular momentum state $L_{z}=0$ corresponds to the many-body ground state (with the lowest energy in the co-rotating frame).
-Here, we examine the non-rotating $N$-boson $\left(2\le N \le 16\right)$ ground state in $L_{z}=0$ subspace as the range of interaction is varied over $0 \le \sigma \le 0.9$ for the repulsive finite-range Gaussian interaction potential~(\ref{gip}). \paragraph*{Many-body ground state energy.} We first explore the dependence of ground state energy on the parameter $\sigma$.
-In Fig.~\ref{fig:l0_ens}, we present the variation of ground state energy per particle $\left(E/N\right)$ with the range of interaction $\sigma$ for $N=2,\,4,\,8,\,12$ and $16$ bosons in $L_{z}=0$ subspace.
-For the smallest system with $N=2$ bosons, we observe in Fig.~\ref{fig:l0_ens}(a) that the ground state energy increases initially for small values of $\sigma$ attaining a peak at $\sigma=0.55$ and then decreases monotonically as $\sigma$ is increased further.
-For large values of $\sigma$ $\gg 1$, when the range of interaction potential is much greater than the system size $a_{\perp}$ (not shown in the figure), the ground state energy is found to approach the non-interacting value {\it i.e.} the interaction energy becomes negligible.
-Our results on $\sigma$-dependence of the ground state energy of $N=2$ particle in small $\sigma$ limit is in good agreement with a recent work \cite{dka13} .
+When the system is subjected to external rotation with angular velocity $0\le\Omega <\Omega_{c1}$ (where $\Omega_{c1}$ is the critical angular velocity of the first vortex state), the total angular momentum state $L_{z}=0$ corresponds to the many-body ground state (with lowest energy in the co-rotating frame).
+Here, we examine the non-rotating $N$-boson $\left(2\le N \le 16\right)$ ground state in $L_{z}=0$ subspace as the range of interaction is varied over $0 \le \sigma \le 0.9$ for the repulsive Gaussian potential~(\ref{gip}). \paragraph*{Many-body ground state energy.} We first explore the dependence of N-body ground state energy on the parameter $\sigma$.
+In Fig.~\ref{fig:l0_ens}, we present the variation of ground state energy per particle $\left(E/N\right)$ with the interaction range $\sigma$ for $N=2,\,4,\,8,\,12$ and $16$ bosons in $L_{z}=0$ subspace.
+For $N=2$ bosons, we observe in Fig.~\ref{fig:l0_ens}(a) that the ground state energy initially increases for small values of $\sigma$ attaining a peak at $\sigma=0.55$ and then decreases monotonically as $\sigma$ is increased further.
+When the interaction range $\sigma $ is much greater than the system size $a_{\perp}$ (not shown in the figure), the ground state energy is found to approach the non-interacting value {\it i.e.} the interaction energy becomes negligible.
+Our results on $\sigma$-dependence of the ground state energy of $N=2$ particle in small $\sigma$ limit is in good agreement with a recent work \cite{dka13}.

 \\